boatbomber/JestLuaTestServer/server/README.md

 When the server starts, it:

-1. **Installs the Plugin**: Builds and installs the Roblox Studio plugin to the plugins directory
+1. **Configures Studio**: Sets required FFlags in Studio's ClientSettings via FFlagManager
-2. **Configures Studio**: Sets required FFlags in Studio's ClientSettings
+2. **Installs the Plugin**: Builds and installs the Roblox Studio plugin via PluginManager
 3. **Builds Test Place**: Creates a Roblox place file with Jest dependencies
-4. **Launches Studio**: Starts Roblox Studio with the test place
+4. **Launches Studio**: Starts Roblox Studio with the test place via StudioManager
 5. **Establishes Connection**: Waits for the plugin to connect via SSE
 6. **Ready for Tests**: Begins accepting test submissions